 Time Sense is a wearable sensory headband which allows the wearer to feel the passing of the 24-hour clock around the circumference of the head.
 As the day progresses, a tiny heat sensation passes the length of the headband.

-Further, the Time Sense wearable prototype allows artist Neil Harbisson and the team to learn and reflect about how the sense might operate as a permanent implant.
+Later renamed as the Solar Crown, this wearable prototype allows artist Neil Harbisson and the team to learn and reflect about how the sense might operate as a permanent implant.
 This is similar to the process behind Neil’s existing permanent implant, an antenna which allows him to perceive color as sound, which was also prefigured by a wearable prototype.

 The project was publicly unveiled at Princeton University in 2017.